-Mr. Jampol and Integration Appliance, Inc. entered into an employment agreement on December 21, 2012 (the "Jampol Employment Agreement").
-The Jampol Employment Agreement provides Mr. Jampol an annual base salary, an annual target bonus opportunity of 30% of his annual base salary and maximum bonus opportunity of 60% of his annual base salary based upon achievement of financial-based and/or strategy-based goals, employee benefit plan eligibility (including for long-term incentive plans and deferred compensation plans), and paid personal leave of up to four weeks per year.
+Mr. Jampol and Integration Appliance, Inc. entered into an employment agreement on December 21, 2012 (the "Jampol Employment Agreement Provides Mr. Jampol an annual base salary, an annual target bonus opportunity of 30% of his annual base salary and maximum bonus opportunity of 60% of his annual base salary based upon achievement of financial-based and/or strategy-based goals, employee benefit plan eligibility (including for long-term incentive plans and deferred compensation plans), and paid personal leave of up to four weeks per year.

-Under the Jampol Employment Agreement, in the event that Mr. Jampol's employment is terminated by us without cause (as defined in the Jampol Employment Agreement) or by non-renewal of the employment term or by Mr. Jampol for good reason (as defined in the Jampol Employment Agreement), Mr. Jampol would be entitled to (1) severance equal to 12-months of his base salary at termination, payable in installments over the 12-month period following termination, (2) vesting of all stock options, restricted stock awards or other equity compensation awards then held by Mr. Jampol that would have vested over the 12-month period following termination had Mr. Jampol remained employed, and (3) payments in respect of continuing health care coverage for up to six months following termination.
+Under the Jampol Employment Agreement, in the event that Mr. Jampol's employment is terminated by us without cause (as defined in the Jampol Employment Agreement) or by non-renewal of the employment term or by Mr. Jampol for good reason (as defined in the Jampol Employment Agreement), Mr. Jampol would be entitled to (1) severance equal to 12-months of his base salary at termination, payable in installments over the 12-month period following termination, (2) vesting of all stock options, restricted stock awards or other equity compensation awards then held by Mr. Jampol that would have vested over the 12-month period following termination.
 However, in the event that Mr. Jampol's employment is terminated by us without cause or by Mr. Jampol for good reason upon consummation of, or within 30 days preceding a sale event (as defined in our 2012 Plan described below), then the cash payments due to him would be made in a lump sum payment within 60 days of the closing of the sale event rather than in installments over the 12-month period.
 In addition, upon the consummation of a sale event (whether or not Mr. Jampol's employment is terminated), or upon the termination of Mr. Jampol's employment by us without cause or by Mr. Jampol for good reason within 30 days preceding a sale event, all stock options, restricted stock awards or other equity compensation awards then held by Mr. Jampol would vest in full.

-The Jampol Employment Agreement contains restrictive covenants and other obligations relating to non-competition with us, non-solicitation of our customers and employees, non-disclosure of our proprietary information and assignment of inventions.
+The Jampol Employment Agreement contains restrictive covenants and other obligations relating to non-competition with us, non-solicitation of our clients and employees, non-disclosure of our proprietary information and assignment of inventions.
 Further, Mr. Jampol is party to a Confidential Information and Invention Assignment Agreement with us under our former name, Tsunami Software, Inc., which contains confidentiality and assignment of inventions obligations.